ThePython10110/ExchangeClone/README.md

     * Ring of Arcana (possibly without the Harvest Band)
 * Gem Armor
 * Catalytic Lens
-* Mind, Life, Body, and Soul Stones
 * Mercurial Eye
-* Talisman of Repair
-* Gem of Eternal Density
 * Probably other things